starse3d/Ilios-Joke-MadLibAPI/README.md

 and type the command to initiate:

-'go run main.go jokes.go madLibs.go'
+`go run main.go jokes.go madLibs.go`

 # AUTHOR
 These API's were witten in Golang by Tyler Thurston